AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/optimizeseo.md

 Create PDF content that is different from the information your web pages.

-+++Learn how

-PDF content should be unique and structured as follows:
++++PDF content should be unique and structured as follows:

 *   Use a single main heading/title beginning with a keyword
 *   Use keyword subheadings organized in a hierarchical structure